-Farjon and Styles (1997) is the most authoritative reference on pines of Mexico and Central America.
+Farjon and Styles (1997), the most authoritative reference on pines of Mexico and Central America.

-Little and Critchfield (1969) established a taxonomic benchmark for the species.
+Little and Critchfield (1969), which established a taxonomic benchmark for the species.

-Peattie (1950) is among the more 'literate' writers, a man not afraid to confess his love of fine trees.
+Peattie (1950), one of the more 'literate' writers, a man not afraid to confess his love of great trees.

-Perry (1991) is an invaluable reference for the pines of Mexico and Central America.
+Perry (1991), an invaluable reference for the pines of Mexico and Central America.

-Richardson (1998) provides a wealth of ecological information.
+Richardson (1998), which provides a wealth of ecological information.

 Sargent, C. S. 1922.
 Manual of the trees of North America (exclusive of Mexico), ed.
 2. Boston and New York.
 [Facsimile edition in 2 vols.
 1961, reprinted 1965, New York.]